Guide to California FTB Liens: How to Release Tax Liens

 - Take out personal or business loans.

-- Get jobs in industries where you need a high credit score or have to demonstrate financial responsibility.
+- Get jobs in industries where you have to demonstrate financial responsibility.

 Luckily, there are ways to get the lien released If the CA FTB files a lien against you for unpaid taxes.